cerb/cerb.github.io/_docs/getting_started/records.md

 ## Fieldsets

 Related custom fields can be grouped together into a **fieldset**.
 Fieldsets can also be used to classify a record.
-For instance, when using the [asset tracking plugin](/docs/plugins/cerberusweb.assets), you can add fieldsets for _Automobile_ and _Computer_ with appropriate fields and then filter worklists by those types.
+For instance, when using the [asset tracking plugin](/docs/plugins/cerberusweb.assets/), you can add fieldsets for _Automobile_ and _Computer_ with appropriate fields and then filter worklists by those types.

+## Custom Records

+You can also create [custom records](/guides/records/custom-records/) for your own data.

 ## Cards